 Document redaction and data removal steps

 With the serious consequences of data breaches established, let's explore the practical solutions that can protect your organization.
+Following best practice guidelines for document redaction is essential for effective HR confidentiality.
 Proper document redaction is a critical yet often misunderstood component of HR confidentiality.

 Common redaction mistakes that create security vulnerabilities include: